kamilkhaidir/kamilkhaidir.github.io/README.md

 ## Hi there 👋
 My name is Kamil Khaidir.
-I'm a Software Testing Professional, Project Manager, and Scrum Master currently exploring AI and Machine Learning
+I'm a Software Testing Professional, Project Manager, and Scrum Master with growing interest in AI and Machine Learning

 ## 📂 My Projects
 - [XOR MLP (Pure Python)](https://github.com/kamilkhaidir/xor-mlp-python) — Implemented an MLP from scratch using only the `math` module to learn XOR.